 Knowledge Translation (KT) Library

 The KT Library is designed to provide information to NIDILRR grantees and interested members of the public about a wide spectrum of knowledge translation and evidence-based resources.
 The Library is not meant to be inclusive of all available materials, but to offer access to some of the more useful sources and existing resources.
 Links are given with a brief description of the purpose or focus of each resource.

 The KT Library will continue to grow as new resources are developed and identified.
-If you have a resource to suggest, please use the Submit KT Resource form.
+If you have a resource to suggest, use the link below to send it to us.

 Articles and Publications